New Hampshire secretary of state won’t block Trump from ballot in key presidential primary state

 The liberal group Free Speech For People, which sued to bar Trump from the ballot in Minnesota on Tuesday, asked in 2021 that all 50 states keep the former president off the 2024 ballot.
 Those demands have drawn more attention as voting in the Republican presidential primary draws nearer and an increasing number of legal scholars argue that the 14th Amendment may actually prohibit Trump from running again.

 Scattered lawsuits have been filed making that claim, usually by relatively obscure political personalities representing themselves, such as in Maine and New Hampshire.
 In both states, a longshot Republican presidential hopeful who lives in Texas has filed the lawsuit.
 But the first wave of significant litigation began last week when a prominent liberal group sued to keep the former president off the Colorado ballot.
+The Trump campaign briefly moved the case from Colorado court to federal court, but on Tuesday it returned to state court.

 The issue will likely only be resolved by the U.S. Supreme Court, which has never ruled on the clause.